tsipkens/mat-tfer-pma/README.md

 ## 3. Demonstration scripts: `main*`

+These scripts are included to demonstrate evaluation of the transfer function over multiple cases.
+These scripts first initialize the PMA setpoint, `sp`;
+properties, `prop`; and vectors at which the transfer function will be evaluated, `m`, `d` and `z`.
+The scripts proceed by evaluating the transfer function and plotting the results.

-The `main` script is included to demonstrate evaluation of the transfer function over multiple cases.
-Figure 2 that is produced by this procedure will resemble those given in the associated journal article [(Sipkens, Olfert, and Rogak, 2019a)][ast19].
+The `main` script is included to replicate the results of [(Sipkens, Olfert, and Rogak, 2019a)][ast19], where Figure 2 that is produced by this procedure will resemble the figures in that article.

 Other scripts, `main_*` are intended to replicate figures in other works and to consider multiple charging.